-The switchyards are expected to be complete by January 2010, which is prior to the required backfeed date for PSEC Unit 1.
-The transmission upgrades are expected to be completed by October 2010 which supports the expected commercial operation date of August 2011 for PSEC Unit 1.
-A Certificate of Convenience and Necessity for construction of the transmission upgrades was granted to Ameren by the State of Illinois in May 2007.
-As of the end of August 2009, all of the permits and easements needed by Ameren to complete construction of the transmission upgrades have been obtained and approximately 75 percent of the properties required for easements have been signed.
+The Ameren Switchyard was completed and placed into operation in late 2009.
+A Certificate of Convenience and Necessity for construction of the transmission upgrades was granted to Ameren by the

+State of Illinois in May 2007.
+As of the end of August 2010, all of the permits and easements needed by Ameren to complete construction of the transmission upgrades have been obtained, and all of the properties required for easements have been signed.
+The transmission upgrades are expected to be completed by the end of 2010 which supports the expected commercial operation date of December 2011 for PSEC Unit 1.
 Following completion of the transmission upgrades, the PSEC will have the ability to deliver its entire expected output anywhere within the MISO footprint.